 What Does the Myth Claim?

-First signs of this claim appeared in a Boy Scouts handbook in the early 1900s, which warned boys not to eat before swimming or else they could drown.
+First signs of this claim appeared in a Boy Scouts handbook in the early 1900s, which warned boys to avoid eating before swimming or else they could drown.
 Digestion requires extra blood in your digestive tract.
 Perpetrators of this myth believe that so much blood is diverted from your limbs to help digestion that your arms and legs become depleted.
 This lack of blood in your extremities causes them not to function properly, presenting a risk factor for drowning.
 The myth indicates that waiting 30 minutes will aid your digestion long enough for your body and full stomach to recuperate after a big meal.

 The Truth About the Myth